OmarTebo/Self-Balancing-Robot/DOCUMENTATION.md

 Behavior

-* Exposes BLE characteristics for KP, KI, KD (and possibly a control/telemetry characteristic).
+* Exposes BLE characteristics for KP, KI, KD (separate characteristics for each parameter).
+* BLE device name: "SBR-Bot".
+* Uses UUIDs for service and characteristics (defined in BLEHandler.cpp).
 * On characteristic writes, stores the values in a pending structure and sets an atomic flag.
 * takePending() is used by BotController to safely consume pending parameter updates and apply them inside the main control context.

 Notes

 * BLE operations are handled in the BLE task/context; only the takePending method touches controller state to avoid race conditions.
+* Write callbacks use mutex protection for thread-safe parameter updates.

 ---